nathanfranke/godot-licensing/README.md

 })
 ```

-## license
+## copyright

 This is free and unencumbered software released into the public domain.
-See [LICENSE](https://github.com/nathanfranke/godot-licensing/blob/main/LICENSE) for details.
+See [LICENSE](LICENSE) for details.

+[Paper SVG Vector](https://www.svgrepo.com/svg/155092/paper) by [SVG Repo](https://www.svgrepo.com/) is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)